 Access tickets service

 The Fringe Box Office has staff in place specifically for access enquiries and ticket bookings.
 This service exists to assist anyone with an access requirement to make the most of what the Edinburgh Festival Fringe has to offer.

 The access tickets service is available to anyone who:

-- would like to book specific accessibility services, eg a hearing loop, audio description headsets, captioning units or seating in relation to the location of the BSL interpreter
+- would like to book specific accessibility services, eg a hearing loop, audio description headsets, captioning units or seating in relation to the location of a BSL interpreter

 - requires specific accessibility information for each venue